 Field Placements: Domestic and International

-The School of Social Work's Field Department is committed to professionalism and integrity.
-We meet with all students in the program prior to them starting the field process for a "Field Readiness Interview."
-During this meeting, we work with students intensively on their resume and cover letter while also conducting a mock interview to not only prepare them to seek placement, but also to better understand their passion to help others and pursue a career in Social Work.
+The School of Social Work's field education office is committed to professionalism and integrity.
+We meet with all students in the program prior to students starting the field process for a "Field Readiness Interview."
+During this meeting, we work with students intensively on their resume and cover letters and conduct a mock interview to prepare them to seek placement, and to better understand their passions and goals as they embark on a career in social work.